JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - Control of gross error probability updates:

-  - :code:`horizontal_correlation_scale`: Encoding of the function mapping the latitude (in degrees) to the horizontal correlation scale (in km).
+  - :code:`horizontal_correlation_scale`: Encoding of the function that maps the latitude (in degrees) to the horizontal correlation scale (in km).

-    The function is taken to be a linear interpolation of a series of (latitude, scale) points.
+    The function is taken to be a piecewise linear interpolation of a series of (latitude, scale) points.
 The latitudes and scales at these points should be specified as keys and values of a JSON-style map.
-Owing to a bug in the eckit YAML parser, the keys must be enclosed in quotes.
+Owing to a limitation in the eckit YAML parser (https://github.com/ecmwf/eckit/pull/21), the keys must be enclosed in quotes.
 For example,

     .. code:: yaml